irispixel/vscode-dartsass/README.md

 VSCode plugin that generates the .css and .min.css files for the given .scss file.
 It gets activated by default for .scss files.

+## Install

+You can install [altoscode.quiksass](https://marketplace.visualstudio.com/items?itemName=altoscode.quiksass) from the VSCode Marketplace as appropriate.

+## License

+This VSCode extension is released under [MIT license](LICENSE).

 ## Features

 ### Pure Javascript SASS